javsort/Linkaster/docs/delivery_1.md

 The information displayed and available actions shall be determined by roles and permissions.
 Administrative teachers should be able to create modules and assign module teachers to the specific module.
 Push Notifications:
-The system should support real-time push notifications for announcements, deliveries, and other alerts to students and teachers.
+The system should support real-time push notifications to students and teachers for announcements, deliveries, and other alerts.
-The system should track students? timetables and silence notifications automatically during classes.
+The system should track students? timetables and silence notifications automatically during mandatory classes and library reservations.
 Notifications and Announcements:
 Teachers should be able to schedule announcements for future dates.
 The system shall ensure timely delivery of notifications.